 |Tyler Ford, who was a Biochemistry & Molecular Biology, worked with Dr. Tom Gilmore (Biology) performing research on the molecular basis of lymphoma.
 Tyler graduated from in May, 2010, and received his PhD in Biological and Biomedical Sciences at Harvard Medical School in the spring of 2015.

 The previous Beckman Program Award supported six students.

-The 2006 Beckman Scholars performed research in the Biology Department with Dr. Tom Gilmore (Melissa Chin, currently a research technician at the Broad Institute, Cambridge, MA), Dr. Dean Tolan (Michael Coyle, currently in a PhD program in Chemistry at the University of California, Berkeley 2013, and currently a Scientist at Amunix in Mountain View, CA) and Dr. William Eldred (James Flannery, currently President of American Relight (an LED refit company for commercial buildings in San Diego, CA).
+The 2006 Beckman Scholars performed research in the Biology Department with Dr. Tom Gilmore (Melissa Chin, currently a research technician at the Broad Institute, Cambridge, MA), Dr. Dean Tolan (Michael Coyle, received his PhD in Chemistry from the University of California, Berkeley 2013, and currently a Scientist at Amunix in Mountain View, CA) and Dr. William Eldred (James Flannery, currently President of American Relight (an LED refit company for commercial buildings in San Diego, CA).
 These scholars graduated in May of 2008.